Ghilt/Listen/README.md

 `listProvider---contextLessFunctions---contextFunction---contextFunctionInputs`

-And it really is that entire thing you end in the 4 ways outlined above.
+It really is that entire thing you end in the 4 ways outlined above.

 The list provider above is a bit of a special hack for optimising the brevity of context functions.
 It was stated before that all functions are infix, context functions are special in that their first input is always the list provider of the function context.
 There can be values/functions in between the list provider and the context function.